Alligator Behavior

 The eggs hatch after about two months, and the young alligators stay with their mother for about a year before becoming independent.

-5. Alligator Behavior Facts
+5. Alligator Fun Facts

 Alligators are some of the most unique creatures on the planet.
 They can be found in many different parts of the world and can vary in color and size.
 Alligators have some interesting behaviors that make them stand out from other animals.